kumoru/kumoru-docs.github.io/includes/_gettingstarted.md

 Generating new token.
 Enter Username:
 ```
 Once you have installed the CLI, the first step you need to do is `login`.
-This will generate a new set of tokens for you to interface with the Kumoru service.
-To get a full of list of options, you can just run `kumoru` with no arugments.
+This will generate a new set of [*tokens*](http://docs.kumoru.io/#tokens) for you to interface with the Kumoru service.
+To get a full of list of options, you can run `kumoru` with no arugments.

-## Sample Application
+## About the Kumoru Sample Application

 Let's deploy a sample application which will show the deployment workflow, traffic rules, port access, tagging and environment variables.